seemalm278/Song-Recognition-System/README.md

-# Song-Recognition-System
-An AI-based song recognition system that uses audio processing, spectrogram analysis, and deep learning techniques to identify songs from audio input.
+A deep learning-based Song Recognition System that identifies songs from audio clips using audio feature extraction, spectrogram analysis, and machine learning algorithms.
+The project processes raw audio data, converts it into meaningful representations, and applies AI models to classify and recognize songs efficiently.
+It showcases the use of AI, audio signal processing, and neural networks to build an intelligent music identification solution.